agarrharr/adam.garrett-harris.com/content/blog/2021-08-21-providing-access-to-directories-in-ios-with-bookmarks/index.md

 Since we are assigning an instance of the `Coordinator` class to the `documentPicker` delegate, it must conform to `UIDocumentPickerDelegate`, and because of that, it must first conform to `NSObject`.

 Now we need to make the coordinator actually do something when the user picks a document.
-On the [UIDocumentPickerDelegate](https://developer.apple.com/documentation/uikit/uidocumentpickerdelegate) page, there is a deprecated function called `documentPicker(UIDocumentPickerViewController, didPickDocumentsAt: [URL])`.
+On the [UIDocumentPickerDelegate](https://developer.apple.com/documentation/uikit/uidocumentpickerdelegate) page, there is a function called `documentPicker(UIDocumentPickerViewController, didPickDocumentsAt: [URL])`.
 There is also a deprecated function that returns just one URL instead of an array.
 Don't accidentally use that one.
-The easiest way to add this to your code is start typing `didPick`, then selected the correct one.
+The easiest way to add this to your code is start typing `didPick`, then select the correct one.
 For now, add a `print` statement:

 ```swift
 class Coordinator: NSObject, UIDocumentPickerDelegate {